freenas/freenas-docs/userguide/tasks.rst

    Cloud Sync Status

-To modify an existing cloud sync, click its entry to access its :guilabel:`Edit`, and :guilabel:`Delete`, and :guilabel:`Run Now` buttons.
+To modify an existing cloud sync, click the entry to access the :guilabel:`Edit`, and :guilabel:`Delete`, and :guilabel:`Run Now` buttons.

 If a cloud sync fails, click the :guilabel:`Status` column.
 This will